thehenchnerd

 The Supplement Scandal

 The supplement industry is notorious for selling products with exaggerated or entirely false claims.
 Fat burners, testosterone boosters, and detox teas are some of the most popular offenders, yet research consistently shows they provide little to no benefit for most people.
-Despite this, they are marketed as must-have solutions, and fitness influencers are often paid to promote them to their followers.

 “The majority of supplements are useless.
 They make a lot of promises, but the science simply doesn’t support them,” says Dr. Alan Aragon, a respected nutrition researcher.

-Supplements with evidence behind them, like protein powders and creatine, still get overhyped.
-For example, marketers push protein powders as essential for muscle growth, but most people can meet their protein needs with a balanced diet.
 Creatine, while one of the most researched supplements, is not the magic solution that many advertisements claim it to be.
 It’s beneficial, but like any tool, it requires consistent use alongside proper training and nutrition to see results.

 Fitness Industry Scandals